Skip to main content

 4

-Apply the documentation to your code.
-The comments are formatted for Xcode’s Quick Help and DocC.
+Review the generated comments in the diff, then apply.
+They’re formatted for Xcode’s Quick Help and DocC.

 Example